 Fort Wayne Police Merit Commission - This commission administers testing for promotions to merit rank positions, creates billets for merit rank positions, and hears appeals on performance evaluations for police officers.
 The Mayor appoints two members to this commission with terms of four years.
 Political balance is required, and commissioners must be a resident of the City.

-Fort Wayne Public Transportation Corporation - This seven-member board, which exercises the executive and legislative powers of the bus company, has three positions which are filled by Mayoral appointments for four-year terms.
+Fort Wayne Public Transportation Corporation (Citilink) - This seven-member board, which exercises the executive and legislative powers of the bus company, has three positions which are filled by Mayoral appointments for four-year terms.
 All members must be a resident of the PTC taxing district, and political balance is required by law.

 Fort Wayne Redevelopment Authority - This three member board is appointed by the Mayor to oversee special redevelopment projects.